 Can you bill my child's other parent's insurance for the visit?

 If a patient is under the age of 18, the parent presenting the child for examination is considered the parent responsible for the bill.
 If we participate with the other parent's insurance, we would submit the claim.
 The parent presenting the child for medical treatment would be responsible for the out-of-pocket expense that is due at the time of service.

 How can I pay my bill?

-We accept cash, check, Visa, and Mastercard payments.
+We accept cash, check, and all major credit cards.